 When it comes to choosing a brush, it helps to be openminded.
 If you prefer natural hair for painting, I think it’s still worthwhile to keep a few synthetics on hand for scrubbing, lifting, and mixing.
 If it's against your conscience to purchase something that contains animal products, go into it knowing that nothing can replicate natural hair, but do what your heart deems best.

 5. Ignore price.

 Okay I know that unless you’re extremely wealthy, no one can really ignore price.
 However, when choosing a watercolor brush, price shouldn’t be the top, decision-making factor.
-From the mouth of “Cheap Joe” Miller, a $200 brush won’t make you a better painter.
+A $200 brush won’t make you a better painter.
 (Dang it.)
 Practice and effort will always trump fancy tools.